jsful/treeful/README.md

 Resets the tree.

 ## Join the party!
-You are always more than wel - test
+You are always more than wel

 ## License
 MIT - please refer to [LICENSE](LICENSE).